 Bernstein's work is well known within the world of music, and is included in the permanent collection of the Rock & Roll Hall of Fame and Museum.
 His work was a key inspiration for the look of Cameron Crowe's well-received rock film Almost Famous, in which many scenes were precise re-creations of Bernstein's photographs.
 His many album covers are commonly listed among the most influential in rock's visual history.
 He has been published in a wide spectrum of books on music, musicians, and the music business, as well as in Time, The New York Times and Rolling Stone.
 He was profiled in MOJO, the esteemed British music publication, which extensively featured his photos of Neil Young.

-Bernstein has continued working with these artists as archivist, editor and producer of their CD boxed sets and DVD retrospectives, researching and editing both music and artwork.
-His work as archivist and co-producer of the Buffalo Springfield box set, a history of the '60s band Buffalo Springfield, was hailed by the San Francisco Chronicle as "setting new standards of excellence for archival CD releases."
+Bernstein has continued working with these artists as archivist, editor, and producer of their CD boxed sets and DVD retrospectives, researching and editing both music and artwork.
+His work as archivist and co-producer of the Buffalo Springfield box set, was hailed by the San Francisco Chronicle as "setting new standards of excellence for archival CD releases."
 Later, he was co-producer of Woman of Heart and Mind, an Emmy Award-winning documentary on the life of Joni Mitchell for PBS' American Masters series that was met with critical and audience acclaim and became a worldwide DVD release.